• Home

 Behavioural Economics, Business, Business Enablement, corporate assets, Goal Setting, Information and Technology, Information Technology, IT Strategy, Organisational Autism, Strategy, traditional assets

 Far too few CEOs regularly think about IT on a habitual basis, and especially as something that is potentially integrated into everything their companies do and could do.
-This is however, not at all surprising, there is a general lack of time for any CEO to be always actively involved with what IT does and they will generally have some degree of misunderstanding of both the historic roles and the relative successes and failures of IT.
+This, however, is not at all surprising; there is a general lack of time for any CEO to be actively involved in what IT does, and they will generally have some degree of misunderstanding of both the historic roles and the relative successes and failures of IT.

 Continue reading →